 Why do employers seek transferable skills?

-In general, employees with strong transferable skills can go beyond the job description, meet various challenges, and demonstrate adaptability and versatility.
+Generally, employees with strong transferable skills can surpass the job description, meet various challenges, and demonstrate adaptability and versatility.

 This tactic makes sense because someone who is coachable and motivated to learn while having decent interpersonal, communication, and teamwork skills will be easier to work with than someone who may be an accomplished expert in their field but lacks emotional intelligence, an even temperament, or coachability.

 Scientech Resumes is dedicated to helping science, technology, engineering, and mathematics (STEM) professionals find fulfilling work through targeted, branded, and keyword-optimized resumes, LinkedIn profiles, and other career marketing documents.
-Schedule a FREE 20-minute discovery session to get some real-time feedback on your current resume and job search strategy or connect with me on LinkedIn.
-Let’s get you where you want to go, with greater results!
+Schedule a FREE 20-minute discovery session to get real-time feedback on your current resume and job search strategy, or connect with me on LinkedIn.
+Let’s get you where you want to go with greater results!